wnyc/django-crowdsourcing/docs/producers/options.rst

 Submission
 ==========

-Crowdsourcing creates a Submission when a user correctly fills out a Survey and submits the form.
-A Submission is comprised of 0 or more Answers.
+Crowdsourcing creates a submission when a user correctly fills out a survey and submits the form.
+A submission is comprised of 0 or more answers.

 **Survey**